jaztonchern/curly-pancake/README.md

 This is an example of the message:</br>
 <img width="414" alt="Screenshot 2023-06-21 at 15 11 49" src="https://github.com/jaztonchern/curly-pancake/assets/88361707/ada4854a-cf33-4c2f-bece-994efc4738b9"></br>

-The following GitHub secrets need to be updated in order for this to work:</br>
+The following GitHub secrets need to be updated in order for this to work:
-TELEGRAM_ID - This refers to the ID number of the telegram account, <strong>NOT</strong> the telegram username.
+* TELEGRAM_ID - This refers to the ID number of the telegram account, <strong>NOT</strong> the telegram username.

 Here are the steps to obtain the ID number in the Telegram app.